BarRaiders/barraiders.github.io/docs/faqs/spotify/troubleshooting.md

 ### I'm getting a "Throttled" image on my keys for a few seconds and it then disappears
 You are sending too many requests to Spotify.
 The following actions are API-intensive, consider removing them and see if it improves, or place the actions inside of a folder/ secondary profile.

-- Play/Pause action
+- Play/Pause action.
-- Repeat Mode action
+- Repeat Mode action.
-- Shuffle Mode action
+- Shuffle Mode action.
-- Volume actions (if Display volume on key is enabled)
+- Volume actions (if Display volume on key is enabled).

 ### I keep having to authenticate my account
 This is a known issue if you are running Stream Deck as admin.
 Running Stream Deck as administrator is strongly discouraged.
 It's firstly a security risk as it allows 3rd party plugins to run as administrator.
 Secondly, it is known to cause various issues in saving plugin settings as well as losing authentication tokens.